About 2020 Census

 Activating Miami Communities During COVID-19

-Urban Health Partnerships, in collaboration with Community Justice Project, Healthy Little Havana, New Florida Majority, Overtown Youth Center, and the Village of Allapattah YMCA, are hosting an interactive webinar, Activating Miami Communities During COVID-19, to inform residents about the COVID-19 resources available to Allapattah, Little Havana, and Overtown communities.
+Urban Health Partnerships, in collaboration with Community Justice Project, Healthy Little Havana, New Florida Majority, Overtown Youth Center, and the Village of Allapattah YMCA, hosted an interactive webinar, Activating Miami Communities During COVID-19, to inform residents about the COVID-19 resources available to Allapattah, Little Havana, and Overtown communities.

 • Financial Assistance